Images in Mmark are somewhat complicated, not in the least, because XML2RFC needs to output both

 A code block with a language will be turned into a

 ``` go println("hello!") ```

-If no language is given it will be an
+go above) is given it will be an

 artset we do the following.
 If multiple images are present as subfigures, we check

 if the name without the extension of the image destination (the file to be shown) is equal for all

 artset needs to be outputted and do so.